Report: Brevard County mother gives birth to twins on toilet, puts one in trash

 Detectives said that Baby John and Baby Jane suffered severe blunt force trauma to their heads.
 They also said the umbilical cord was wrapped around Baby Jane's throat and that an object was lodged in the infant's throat.

-They said it appeared as though Thomas tried to conceal the body with trash.
+They said it appeared as though Thomas had tried to conceal the body with trash.

-Thomas has two other children, ages 1 and 8, who are in the care of a relative, DCF said.
+Thomas has two other children, ages 1 and 8, who are in the care of a relative, Department of Children and Families officials said.

 © 2018 Cox Media Group.